SHSharkar/MCP-Mathematics/README.md

 ## Acknowledgments

-MCP Math builds upon the Model Context Protocol (MCP) specification developed by Anthropic, extending it with production-ready mathematical capabilities designed for professional deployments.
+MCP Mathematics builds upon the Model Context Protocol (MCP) specification developed by Anthropic, extending it with production-ready mathematical capabilities designed for professional deployments.